Dylan-Ay/Tip-calculator-app-Front-end-Mentor/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+The challenge comes from [Frontend Mentor](https://www.frontendmentor.io), you can find challenges to make that help you to improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this tip calculator app and get it looking as close to the design as possible.
+The challenge was to build out this tip calculator app and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
+The functionalities are :
-- Calculate the correct tip and total cost of the bill per person
+- Calculate the tip amount per person

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-**Have fun building!** 🚀
+- Calculate the total tip amount according to all the persons's tips
+- You can select percentages which are already defined or you can select your personnal percentage tip

+Stacks used :
+- HTML5
+- CSS3
+- JavaScript
+- Sass

+**Don't hesitate to contact me for further informations!** 🚀